-To promote and seek the fullness of unity in Christ’s Church through every avenue, and particularly by:
+To promote and seek the fullness of unity in Christ’s Church through every avenue, particularly by:

-- implementing agreed diocesan ecumenical policy to pursue closer fellowship and decision-making with other Christian traditions, and to foster the development and progress of Local Ecumenical Partnerships and other forms of ecumenical co-operation;
+- implementing agreed diocesan policy to pursue closer fellowship and decision-making with other Christian traditions, and to foster the development of Local Ecumenical Partnerships (LEPs) and other ecumenical co-operation;

-- supporting and servicing county ecumenical bodies and Local Ecumenical Partnerships and maintaining and strengthening links with local councils of churches and Churches Together
+- supporting and servicing county ecumenical bodies and LEPs, maintaining and strengthening links with local councils of churches and Churches Together;

 - providing information and advice to parishes and deaneries on ecumenical matters;

-- encouraging the fullest possible use of the permissions now granted by the ecumenical Canons B43 and B44, and by the Church Representation Rules of 2004;
+- encouraging the fullest possible use of the permissions granted by ecumenical Canons B43 and B44 and Church Representation Rules of 2004;

 - monitoring the implementation of the Anglican-Methodist covenant across the diocese and encouraging closer co-operation at all levels.

 We seek to keep the ecumenical dimension before the diocese at every level.
 We do this through regular meetings with the diocesan and area bishops, through membership of the county ecumenical bodies and of the diocesan and archdeaconry pastoral committees, and through ecumenical representatives appointed in each of the deaneries.

 Further information can be obtained by contacting the ecumenical officer for your area.